felangel/bloc/docs/flutterbloccoreconcepts.md

 **BlocProvider** is a Flutter widget which provides a bloc to its children via `BlocProvider.of<T>(context)`.
 It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple widgets within a subtree.

-In most cases, `BlocProvider` should be used to create new `blocs` which will be made available to the rest of the subtree.
+In most cases, `BlocProvider` should be used to create new blocs which will be made available to the rest of the subtree.
 In this case, since `BlocProvider` is responsible for creating the bloc, it will automatically handle closing the bloc.

 [bloc_provider.dart](_snippets/flutter_bloc_core_concepts/bloc_provider.dart.md ':include')

-By default, BlocProvider will create the bloc lazily, meaning `create` will get executed when the bloc is looked up via `BlocProvider.of<BlocA>(context)`.
+By default, `BlocProvider` will create the bloc lazily, meaning `create` will get executed when the bloc is looked up via `BlocProvider.of<BlocA>(context)`.

 To override this behavior and force `create` to be run immediately, `lazy` can be set to `false`.

 [bloc_provider.dart](_snippets/flutter_bloc_core_concepts/bloc_provider_lazy.dart.md ':include')

 In some cases, `BlocProvider` can be used to provide an existing bloc to a new portion of the widget tree.
-This will be most commonly used when an existing `cubit` needs to be made available to a new route.
+This will be most commonly used when an existing bloc needs to be made available to a new route.
 In this case, `BlocProvider` will not automatically close the bloc since it did not create it.

 [bloc_provider.dart](_snippets/flutter_bloc_core_concepts/bloc_provider_value.dart.md ':include')